jimcasey/coastvibe/README.md

 - Next.js for the frontend framework
 - TypeScript for type safety
-- Tailwind CSS for styling
+- Ant Design for UI components and styling
 - [Geist](https://vercel.com/font) for typography

 ## Deployment